021842/CS220-AU-portfolio/README.md

 # CS220 AU portfolio
 ## Overview
-This Github overview is for my CS220 portfolio which is very similar to a CV.
-It gives some information on my background, my interests, Univeristy life and some contact information.
+This Github overview is for my CS220 portfolio.
+It gives some information on my background,Univeristy life, my hobbies and interests and social media links.

 It demonstrates the use of [Markdown language](https://guides.github.com/features/mastering-markdown/) for
 - project management